A Taxonomy for Mining and Classifying Privacy Requirements in Issue Reports: Privacy Requirements Taxonomy Development

+This section discusses the methodology that we have followed to develop this taxonomy (see Figure \ref{fig:taxonomy development}).
+We followed a content analysis process adapted from the GBRAM \cite{Antn2004}, which is based on Grounded Theory, to develop a taxonomy of privacy requirements.
+GBRAM is a systematic method used to identify, refine and organise goals into software requirements.
+This process was applied to analyse goals from natural language texts in privacy policies, and convert them into software requirements.
+The method has been successfully applied to the analysis of e-commerce applications \cite{Anton1998} and health care privacy policies \cite{Antn2004}.
+The method consists of three main activities: goal identification, goal classification and goal refinement.
+Goal identification derives goals from specifications in selected sources.
+Each identified goal is then classified into one of the pre-defined categories in the goal classification.
+Finally, the goal refinement removes synonymous and redundant goals, resolves inconsistencies among the goals and operationalises the goals into requirements specification.

-We followed a content analysis process adapted from the Goal-Based Requirements Analysis Method (GBRAM) \cite{Antn2004}, \cite{Anton1996}, which is based on Grounded Theory \cite{Glaser2017}, to develop a taxonomy of privacy requirements (see Figure \ref{fig:taxonomy development}).
-We had multiple researchers (co-authors of the paper, hereby referred to as the coders) follow this process to develop the taxonomy independently, and used the Inter-Rater Reliability (IRR) assessment to validate the agreements and resolve disagreements.
+We had multiple researchers (co-authors of the paper, hereby referred to as the coders) follow this process to develop the taxonomy independently, and used the inter-rater reliability (IRR) assessment to validate the agreements and resolve disagreements.
 Those coders were given instructions and trained at the start of the process.
 The process consists of the following steps:

-\begin{itemize}[leftmargin=0.5cm] \item \textbf{Privacy requirements identification:} extract requirements from written statements in the GDPR and ISO/IEC 29100 privacy framework, and structure them into a pattern (action verb, objects and object complement).
+\begin{itemize}[leftmargin=*, noitemsep] \item \textbf{Step 1 - privacy requirements identification:} extract requirements from written statements in the studied privacy regulations and frameworks, and structure them into a pattern (action verb, objects and object complement).

+\item \textbf{Step 2 - privacy requirements refinement:} remove duplicate requirements and manage inconsistent requirements.
+Since the inputs were written in descriptive statements and from different sources, requirements can be redundant or inconsistent.

-\item \textbf{Privacy requirements classification:} classify requirements into categories based on a set of privacy goals.
-The privacy goals can be considered as a group of functionalities that the software systems are expected to provide.
+\item \textbf{Step 3 - privacy requirements classification:} classify requirements into categories based on a set of privacy goals.
+The privacy goals can be considered as a group of functionalities that the software systems are expected to provide. \end{itemize}

-\item \textbf{Privacy requirements refinement:} remove duplicate requirements and manage inconsistent requirements.
-Since the inputs were written in descriptive statements and from different sources, requirements can be redundant or inconsistent. \end{itemize}

 The details of each step are described as follows.